Hamiltonian Floer theory on surfaces: Elements of Floer theory and linking

-A cycle $\sigma \in CF_*(H,J)$ such that $[\sigma]=\Phi^{PSS}_*(\alpha)$ and $\lambda_{H}(\sigma)=c_{OS}(H;\alpha)$ is called \textbf{tight} (for $c_{OS}(\alpha;H)$).
-It is a non-trivial fact that such cycles always exist (see \cite{Us08} or \cite{Oh09}). \\ \\ The Oh-Scwharz spectral invariants are $C^0$-continuous in their Hamiltonian argument, take values in the spectrum of their Hamiltonian argument, and satisfy a bevy of formal properties (see Theorem III in \cite{Oh05b} for a representative list, for example) which make them useful in studying the behaviour of Hamiltonian diffeomorphisms.
+The Oh-Schwarz spectral invariants are $C^0$-continuous in their Hamiltonian argument, take values in the spectrum of their Hamiltonian argument, and satisfy a bevy of formal properties (see Theorem III in \cite{Oh05b} for a representative list, for example) which make them useful in studying the behaviour of Hamiltonian diffeomorphisms.